-- Great mid-day snack or dessert
+- Great mid-day snack, dessert or breakfast

-Using Haas avocados will help your smoothie along, too!
-Haas avocados are creamier and higher in fat than Florida avocados.
-In my opinion, they make a way better smoothie.
+Avocados – Haas avocados are creamier and higher in fat than Florida avocados.
+In my opinion, they make a way better avocado smoothie.
 Choosing an avocado with a darker skin color is also important.
-Avocado skin darkens as the fruit ripens, so light green skin color typically indicates an under ripe avocado.
+Avocado skin darkens as the fruit ripens, so light green skin color typically indicates an under-ripe avocado.

 Can You Freeze This?